 Before you commit to any savings vehicle, consider the purpose of your savings, when (and how often) you will need to access it, as well as what the terms, deposit and balance minimums, and fees will be.

 Looking to grow your savings, but still, have access to it at any time?
-You may want to consider opening a SoFi Money® cash management account.
+You may want to consider opening a checking and savings account with SoFi.

-SoFi Money allows you to spend and save in one account, while also offering a competitive interest rate to help you meet your savings goals.
+SoFi Checking and Savings allows you to spend and save in one account, while also offering a competitive interest rate to help you meet your savings goals.
 Plus, there are no account or minimum balance fees to worry about.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.